Before hiring a new employee, you should make sure you know your rights and responsibilities.

 Business.gov.au – Hiring employees checklist

-Before hiring a new employee, your need to make sure you know your rights and responsibilities.
+Before hiring a new employee, you need to make sure you know your rights and responsibilities.

 The minimum terms and conditions of employment come from an award, registered agreement and contract of employment, and the National Employment Standards (NES).
-To find the right award, use our Find my award tool.
-To find out if a registered agreement applies, visit the Fair Work Commission website .
+An employment contract or registered agreement can't provide for less than what is in the NES.

 To work out the right pay when hiring a new employee, you need to decide on the person’s employment status – whether they will be a full-time, part-time or casual employee.
 See our Types of employees page to find out the difference.
 You can then find the minimum pay rates, penalties and allowances that apply using our Pay and Conditions Tool.